 Expansion is expected particularly in the engineering, construction, IT and health and social care sectors.
-A £2.3bn project involving Sirius Minerals (developing multi-nutrient fertiliser) is expected to bring 1,000 direct jobs and a further 2,000 in the supply chain.
+The Woodsmith Mine is a giant fertilizer development project owned by global resources firm Anglo American, the £2.3 billion project involving mining Minerals (developing multi-nutrient fertiliser) is expected to bring 1,000 direct jobs and a further 2,000 in the supply chain.
 The tourism, health and housing sectors are all also experiencing investment.

 Key companies, organisations and employers